gottacatchenall/thesis_proposal/README.md

 ![thesis concept](./figures/thesisconcept.png)

-# CH1 Forecasting the spatial and phenological uncoupling of a plant-pollinator network
+# Chapter One: Forecasting the spatial uncoupling of a plant-pollinator network

+Plants and pollinators form interaction networks, called the "architecture of biodiversity" [@Jordano2007].

+The stability, function, and persistance of ecosystems relies on the structure of these interactions.
+Antropogenic change threatens to unravel these networks.
+Two aspects to this
+change: spatial and temporal.
+Spatially, range shifts along elevational gradient, and temporall, phenological shifts.

+The issue is that we don't really know what interactions are like now.
+So not only do we need to predict with data that is spatially and temporally sparse and likely to contain many interaction "false-negatives" [@Strydom2021]

-This chapter uses several years of data on bee-flower phenology and interactions, combined with spatial records of species occurrence via GBIF, to predict the probability of each realized interaction network as a function of location and time.
+This chapter uses several years of data on bee-flower phenology and interactions, combined with spatial records of species occurrence via GBIF, to forecast how much overlap there will be between plants/pollinators in space/time.

-Two ways in which this network of interactions can become uncoupled: spatial and temporal.
-Overlap in ranges and shifts in ranges.
-Elevational gradient as proxy for range shifts
+In stages, (1) take data from multiple sites to predict a spatial metaweb of _Bombus_-flower interactions across Colorado.
+(2) Predict how these spatial distributions will change under CMIP6. and (3) quantify the lack of overlap between species for which there is a predicted

+**CH1 concept figure**

 ## Data